EXPERIENCED IMMIGRATION ATTORNEYS FOR I-601A WAIVERS

 WHAT IS NEXT AFTER APPROVAL?

 After the waiver has been approved, certain documents must be mailed to the National Visa Center so that the interview, which will take place at the consulate of the applicant’s home country, can be scheduled.
 One of these documents is the I-864 Affidavit of Support.
-The purpose of I-864 form is essentially to demonstrate that the applicant has adequate means of financial support and is not likely to become a financial charge.
+The purpose of the I-864 form is essentially to demonstrate that the applicant has adequate means of financial support and is not likely to become a financial charge.
 If the petitioner does not have enough income and/or assets in order to maintain the applicant at 125% of the federal poverty guidelines, then a joint sponsor who meets the requirements may submit a Form I-864.
 All Sponsors must be living in the United States, at least 18 years of age, and a citizen or legal permanent resident of the United States.

-After the interview at the consulate has been scheduled, the applicant will leave the United States to their home country to attend the visa interview.
-Also, before the interview the applicant is required to have a medical appointment with an authorized physician in the country where they will be interviewed.
+After the interview at the consulate has been scheduled, the applicant will leave the United States for their home country to attend the visa interview.
+Also, before the interview, the applicant is required to have a medical appointment with an authorized physician in the country where they will be interviewed.
 At the interview, a consular officer asks the applicant various and different questions in order to ensure eligibility for an immigrant visa (green card).

 If the individual is found to be out of status in the United States for more than 365 days, departs the U.S., and then attempts to re-enter the U.S. or is successful in reentering, they will not be eligible for the I-601A waiver.
-This means that a person must be in the United States to apply for an I-601A waiver, and must have only one illegal entry and period of unlawful presence in the United States.
-An individual will also be ineligible for an I-601A waiver if they have been convicted of a controlled substance offense or a crime which involves moral turpitude.
-A crime of moral turpitude is a crime which has the intent to steal or defraud as an element, or a crime in which an intentional act caused bodily harm.
-A person will also be ineligible for the I-601A waiver if he or she entered the United States with false fraudulent documents, claimed to be a United States citizen, or brought anyone with them when entering the United States (alien smuggling).
+This means that a person must be in the United States to apply for an I-601A waiver and must have only one illegal entry and period of unlawful presence in the United States.
+An individual will also be ineligible for an I-601A waiver if they have been convicted of a controlled substance offense or a crime that involves moral turpitude.
+A crime of moral turpitude is a crime that has the intent to steal or defraud as an element or a crime in which an intentional act caused bodily harm.
+A person will also be ineligible for the I-601A waiver if he or she entered the United States with false documents, claimed to be a United States citizen, or brought anyone with them when entering the United States (alien smuggling).

-QUESTIONS OUR ATTORNEYS ASK:
+QUESTIONS OUR ATTORNEYS ASK

 Here are the questions that we must ask in order to determine whether or not an individual is eligible for Adjustment of Status: